-Monét Souza grew up in a Catholic home in Massachusetts with her parents and younger brother.
-From a young age, her parents clearly communicated Catholic truth and morality which provided Monét a strong foundation in the faith.
-With this foundation, Monét navigated the difficult pressures and struggles of maintaining one’s faith in high school and college.
+Monét grew up in a Catholic home in Massachusetts with her parents and younger brother.
+From a young age, her parents clearly communicated Catholic truth and morality providing Monét a solid foundation in the faith.
+With this foundation, Monét navigated the difficult pressures and struggles of maintaining one’s faith through high school and college.
 While these years proved to be a long and testing journey, Monét found support and encouragement through her family and friends.
-She developed a newfound appreciation for her Catholic faith and began living in that and not being ashamed of it.
+She developed a newfound appreciation for her Catholic faith and began living, loving, and proclaiming her faith without shame.

 Knowing the secular challenges young adults face everyday, Monét strives to provide the tools and encouragement they need to choose and persevere in their faith.
-With the culture pulling young adults farther and farther from their Catholic identity and faith, A Message of Hope aims to serve as a support and reminder of the true freedom, identity, and happiness in lifestyles rooted in the Truth.
+With the culture pulling them farther and farther from their Catholic identity and faith, Monét founded A Message of Hope to instill hope in young adults when they embrace their freedom, identity, and happiness in lifestyles rooted in the Truth.